3 ways to use an abandoned cart to your advantage

 Melvin & Hamilton added a “Recommended to you” section to their newsletter.

-So, you know what they say – if life gives you lemons, make lemonade!
-Hopefully this blog has shown you that abandoned carts, although undesirable, are not just full of unbought items, but also opportunities.
+Hopefully, this blog has shown you that abandoned carts, although undesirable, are not just full of unbought items, but also opportunities.
 I would love to hear your thoughts in the comments.

 Explore more articles